[Minor revision–posted 5/8/23 (replaces 10/28/21 edition)]

 6. Contract Training

-In accordance with Texas Education Code 51.9337 and Texas Government Code 2155.78, Texas Tech University ("TTU") and Texas Tech University System ("TTUS") officers and employees authorized to execute contracts on behalf of TTU or TTUS or to exercise discretion in awarding contracts are required to receive training, including training in ethics, selection or appropriate procurement methods, and information resources procurement technologies.
+In accordance with Texas Education Code 51.9337, Texas Tech University (“TTU”) and Texas Tech University System (“TTUS”) officers and employees authorized to execute contracts on behalf of TTU or TTUS or to exercise discretion in awarding contracts are required to receive training, including training in ethics, selection of appropriate procurement methods, and information resources procurement technologies.

 Training is required for:

 a.
-Staff with contract signature authority, which is delegated by the TTUS Regents' Rules or further delegated in writing by the Chancellor or President.
+Faculty and staff with contract signature authority, delegated by the TTUS Regents' Rules or further delegated in writing by the Chancellor or President.

 b.
 Faculty and staff with a Financial Manager role in TeamApp (https://banapps.texastech.edu/team/QuickLinks.aspx).